From Banff to Jasper Along the Icefields Parkway

 Staying in Banff with a Toddler:

-We needed to relax for a bit, so we headed to our home for the night – a fabulous condo at the Douglas Fir Resort.
-About five minutes from downtown Banff.
+We needed to relax for a bit, so we headed to our home for the night.
+We had a fabulous condo at the Douglas Fir Resort, about five minutes from downtown Banff.
 Our one-bedroom loft condo was plenty of room for our family of four, and I secretly wished we could stay for more than just one night.
 I think the kids did too, since the rain meant we stayed close to home and spent A LOT of time at the Douglas Fir‘s indoor playground and waterslides.

 For my birthday dinner (yay!) we went out for steak, but kind of hurried back so we could hit the waterslides one more time, and also enjoy the cozy fireplace in our condo.
 The fresh mountain air, falling rain, crackling fire, and glass of red wine were all the perfect birthday presents and a wonderful way to spend an evening in.